Mount Koya Highlights

 After becoming a city, Koya possesses a religious studies university and many temples offer hospitality to many pilgrims and tourists.

-We can give you the necessary information to spend a night in one of the temples.
+We can book or give you the necessary information to spend a night in one of the temples.